Born and raised in Malaysia, he is proud of his Malaysian and Asian heritage and likes to share its mysteries, culture & current issues.

 If you want your last month's salary to be credited to your account and not be withheld by the Inland Revenue Office, then read these guidelines on how to make tax clearance in Malaysia for expatriates and local Malaysians.

-What is a Tax Clearance?
+What Is a Tax Clearance?

-The Tax Clearance Letter or Certificate (Surat Penyelesaian Cukai, SPC) applies to both Malaysians and expatriates or foreign Workers.
+The Tax Clearance Letter or Certificate (Surat Penyelesaian Cukai, SPC) applies to both Malaysians and expatriates or foreign workers.

-Who Needs to Apply for Tax Clearance?
+Who Needs to Apply for a Tax Clearance?

 You need to apply for a Tax Clearance if you are retiring, leaving employment at the end of a contract, resigning, terminated from your employment, or leaving Malaysia for a period exceeding three months.
 When a taxpayer dies, their next of kin needs to apply.

-When to Apply for Tax Clearance?
+When to Apply for a Tax Clearance

 For LHDN to expedite the issuance of the Tax Clearance Letter, you must apply 30 days BEFORE the expiration of your work contract, your date of resignation or termination of employment, or the date of your departure from Malaysia.

 In the case of death, the next of kin must submit the application within 30 days after the date of death.